 Still a centerpiece of Beck's sets, the band continues to regularly add "I Feel Love" to "Think" after the Morning Phase tours ended.
 The songs seem to be permanently cemented together now, and rightly so.
 Beck has talked about how when he started writing Colors

 , he was going after something timeless, uplifting, and connects with audiences in that magical way on stage.
-I am certain that the chorus of "I Feel Love" inspired that.
+I am certain that performing "I Feel Love" on stage inspired that.
 I would be surprised if this combo does not last through the upcoming Colors

 tours as well.